 - 1–2 tsp pickling salt, to taste

-- Grate or finely chop the vegetables.
+- Grate or finely chop the cabbage, onion and carrots.

 - The curtido will bubble for the first three days.
 It is usually eaten fresh, so it will be ready after 5 days.